THenryInGH/FYP/README.md

 ### Future planning
 6. Dynamic rerouting based on congestion/failures (IMR)
 7. Automate documentation process
 8. Agent install flow rules itself
+9. Seek for a next version of FYP, escape from the limitation of intent framework

 Example intents:
 - “Throttle bulk backups after 1 a.m. to keep latency low for production.”